 Lorenzonis were not the only repeaters manufactured in America.
-As of the mid-1600s, American repeaters sometimes employed a revolving cylinder that was rotated by hand.30 "A few repeating arms were made use of in a military way in America."31 For example, there is "record that [Louis de Buade de] Frontenac in 1690 astonished the Iroquois with his three and five shot repeaters."32
+As of the mid-1600s, American repeaters sometimes employed a revolving cylinder that was rotated by hand.
+10 "A few repeating arms were made use of in a military way in America."
+1 Charles Winthrop Sawyer, FIREARMS IN AMERICAN HISTORY 28-29 (1910).
+For example, there is "record that [Louis de Buade de] Frontenac in 1690 astonished the Iroquois with his three and five shot repeaters."
+11 Id. at 29.

 As is often the case, the cost of the most advanced firearms precluded much of the population from owning them.
-But "[b]eginning about 1710 commerce brought wealth to some of the merchants in the
+But "[b]eginning about 1710 commerce brought wealth to some of the merchants in the northern

-30 See, e.g., 2 Charles Winthrop Sawyer, FIREARMS IN AMERICAN HISTORY 5 (1939) (six-shot flintlock); Charles Edward Chapel, GUNS OF THE OLD WEST 202-03 (1961) (revolving snaphance).
+&lt;sup>10 See, e.g., 2 Charles Winthrop Sawyer, FIREARMS IN AMERICAN HISTORY 5 (1939) (six-shot flintlock); Charles Edward Chapel, GUNS OF THE OLD WEST 202-03 (1961) (revolving snaphance).